 About Me

-I am Anuj Diwan (अनुज दिवाण), a second year PhD student in the Computer Science Department at the University of Texas at Austin.
-I am fortunate to be co-advised by Prof. David Harwath and Prof. Eunsol Choi and I am part of the UT NLP group.
-I am also a Part-Time Student Researcher at FAIR (Meta AI) mentored by Dr. Abdelrahman Mohamed since Summer 2022.
+I am Anuj Diwan, a fourth year PhD student in the Computer Science Department at the University of Texas at Austin.
+I am fortunate to be co-advised by Prof. David Harwath and Prof. Eunsol Choi.
+I am part of the broader UT NLP group.
+My research interests are in the fields of Speech and Natural Language Processing.
+My current research focuses on stylistic and multilingual speech generation.

 In my spare time, I enjoy reading, quizzing, solving wordgames, and watching the latest movies and TV shows.